cookiecutter-templates/.github/profile/README.md

 # Cookiecutter Templates

 This is a collection of public cookiecutter templates I use to simplify my workflow.
-With one exception - the `obsidian-base` template - these are all based around Visual Studio Code, and specifically Visual Studio Code with the extensions listed at the bottom of the page.
+I've made them public in case others want to use them.
+Feel free to fork them if you want to modify a component of the template.

 ## Templates

-- [ ] python-package

-## Extensions
+### Visual Studio Code

+Some aspects of the templates may be specific to VSCode - as this is what I'm using (mostly extensions, maybe some other stuff).

+TODO

+### Obsidian

 TODO